dogomez1413/CSCI225SampleSites/README.md

-# Testing site  --- Yilian Zhang
+# Testing site  --- David Gomez
 test for commit more changes